tomdziekonski/ShortJavaCourse/README.md

 This is my second Java course which I am working on as preparation for front end automation testing.
-(November 2021 - now).
+(2021).